1800 horsepower, diesel

 General Motors Electro-Motive Division

 Last "shovel-nosed" diesel made for Zephyr passenger service from St. Louis to Kansas City, MO, and last in service.
-Named "General Pershing Zephyr" after Missouri native, General John J. Pershing of WWI fame.
+Built in 1939, it was named "General Pershing Zephyr" after Missouri native, General John J. Pershing of WWI fame.
 Streamlined design of earlier "Zephyr Units."